nep-pack/NonlinearEigenproblems.jl/docs/src/hydrotutorial.md

 <br>
 <img src="https://nep-pack.github.io/NonlinearEigenproblems.jl/eigvals.png" height=450>
 ```
-This is in agreement with Figure 7.2 from Schmid-Henningson for the eigenvalues in the first quadrant.
+This is in agreement with Figure 7.2 from Schmid--Henningson for the eigenvalues in the first quadrant.
 ```@raw html
 <br>
 <img src="https://nep-pack.github.io/NonlinearEigenproblems.jl/henningson.png" height=450>